This Vegan Funfetti Cake is a light, fluffy vanilla cake filled with sweet colorful rainbow sprinkles.

 In a medium mixing bowl, sift flour and stir in sugar, baking soda, and salt.

-Gently whisk in the dry ingredients into the wet ingredients, just until combined to form a smooth cake batter.
+Gently whisk the dry ingredients into the wet ingredients, just until combined to form a smooth cake batter.

 Now, fold in the vegan sprinkles until well distributed into the batter.